Maxwell-Eric/Data-Science-with-Python/README.md

 Most of the files are simple assignments from class.

 There are two major projects.
-- The retention classifier
+- The customer retention classifier (Class Kaggle competition)
-- The final project
+- The final project (Obesity rate prediction per city)